 But that doesn't mean gas or electric string trimmers shouldn’t be used at home.
 For larger properties, gas provides the most power —these trimmers do generally require more upkeep and are heavier to carry around, Bateman advised.
 And electric string trimmers, which tend to be the most affordable of the three, are more suitable for small yards since a cord can only go so far, he added.

-Best string trimmers of 2021, according to experts
+Best string trimmers of the year, according to experts

 We’ve compiled expert-recommended string trimmers across gas, electric, and battery-powered options and price ranges.